loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report2.md

 - Nate: Researched further color and object detection for use in starting, stopping and speed control.
 - Eric: assumbling jetbot build, hardware setup
 - Yikun: Finished jetbot build and software setup.
 Completed tutorials - basic motion, teleoperation, collision avoidance, and object following.
+- Yikun: Started data collection for road following features - a prototype of road following features in autobus implementation.
+Started training the collected dataset for test drives.

 2. What roadblocks/issues did you face?
 - Loi: I upgraded jetbot software and it broke all the tutorials, they would not run.
 I had to install the original software again.